I love to cook, especially on the grill or BBQ pit. But I am just as much at home in the kitchen, cooking on the stove.

 Getting It Ready

-Put about 1 or 2 cups of flour in whatever container you are using to flour dust the chicken.
-And about 2 cups of flour in whatever container you are using to bread the chicken in.
+Then put about 1 or 2 cups of flour in whatever container you are using to flour dust the chicken.
+And about 1 to 2 cups of flour in whatever container you are using to bread the chicken in.
 Then add all your seasoning to the container for the breading flour.
-With a dry whisk, mix all the seasoning and flour for breading together very well, and set aside (just to be clear, you will have one container with the plain flour and 1 container with the seasoned flour).
+With a dry whisk, mix all the seasoning and flour for breading together very well, and set aside (just to be clear, you will have one container with the plain flour and 1 container with the seasoned flour).\

 Heat the Oil